 Tax credits shall be recognized in the period that they are allocated to the reporting entity for tax purposes:

-Federal tax credits that can be utilized in the year allocated shall be reported in the income statement as an offset to federal taxes in accordance with SSAP No. 101—Income Taxes.
-Federal tax credits that cannot be utilized in the year allocated and are carried forward to a future tax year shall be reported as a deferred tax asset (DTA) in accordance with SSAP No. 101..
+If utilized in the same year allocated, federal tax credits shall be recognized and reported as a reduction to federal income tax liabilities and federal income tax expense.
+If the allocated tax credits are not utilized in the year allocated, they shall be reported as a deferred tax asset (DTA) and change in DTA in accordance with SSAP No. 101—Income Taxes.

-State tax credits that can be utilized in the year allocated shall be reported in the income statement as an offset to state premium tax or state income tax, whichever is applicable, in the tax-reporting year in which the credit is utilized.
-State tax credits that cannot be utilized in the year allocated and are carried forward to a future tax year shall be reported gross of any related state tax liabilities and reported in the category of other-than-invested assets (not to be reported net).
+If utilized in the same year allocated, state tax credits shall be recognized and reported as a reduction to the related state tax liability and state premium tax or state income tax, whichever is applicable.
+If the allocated tax credits are not utilized in the year allocated, they shall be reported gross of the related state tax liability in the category of other-than-invested assets (not to be reported net).

-Use of tax credits in settlement of carried forward in a future period shall be reflected as an offset to the corresponding income or premium tax in the tax reporting year in which the tax credit is utilized.
+Utilization of tax credits in settlement of tax liabilities shall be reflected net of the corresponding income or premium tax liability in the reporting period in which the tax credit is utilized.

 Tax credits allocated from tax credit investments, as defined within this SSAP, and held by reporting entities meet the definition of assets as specified in SSAP No. 4 and are admitted assets to the extent that they comply with the requirements of this statement.
 The admissibility of tax credits is subject to SSAP No. 101.